How to install and start using py5

 Acknowledgments

-Very special thanks to Jim, creator of py5, the maintainers of Thonny IDE, and tabreturn who made the thonny-py5mode plugin, which makes installing and using py5 much easier, most of the step-by-step part and all the images came from the installing intructions at his page, I just added some context and comments!
+Very special thanks to Jim, creator of py5, the maintainers of Thonny IDE, and tabreturn who made the thonny-py5mode plugin, which makes installing and using py5 much easier, the inspiration and some images came from the installing intructions at his page.

 Alexandre B A Villares (abav.lugaralgum.com), CC-BY-NC-SA-4.0 License